 I was born and grew up in Toronto, Canada, obtaining my High School diploma from De La Salle "Oaklands" and my BSc Honours from the University of Toronto, with a Specialization in Physics and a Major in Astronomy.
 During my bachelor's, I worked on two separate projects.
 My bachelor's thesis was done under the supervision of Professor Shelley Wright for the first near-infrared SETI instrument, commissioned in March 2015.
 My second project was done with Professor Keith Vanderlinde, and was on making anti-reflection lenslets for the SPT-3G instrument.
-At Leiden University for my Master's degree, I worked with Prof. Matthew Kenworthy on building an instrument called bRing to observe the Hill sphere transit of β Pictoris b.
-I still work with bRing in conjunction with MASCARA to search for exoplanet transits of bright stars.
+At Leiden University for my Master's degree, I worked with Prof. Matthew Kenworthy on building an instrument called bRing to observe the Hill sphere transit of β Pictoris b, which I still work on to detect exoplanets as part of my PhD.

 Under the supervision of Professor Matthew Kenworthy, I built an instrument now commissioned in Sutherland, South Africa.
 This instrument, named bRING, is suited to observe the star β Pictoris during a time when the Hill sphere of β Pictoris b transits in 2017.
 We hope that we will observe a giant exoring system similar to that of J1407b.

 Under the supervision of Professor Harold Linnartz.
 For this project, I used data taken by the Supersonic Plasma InfraRed Absorption Spectrometer (SPIRAS) instrument to search for l-C3H+, a simple molecule that is believe to be a common reactant to form larger hydrocarbons.
 Though a large number of individual transitions were observed, none could be unambiguously assigned to l-C3H+.